messagesafe/messagesafe.github.io/README.md

 1. Open MessageSafe in any old smart phone (or tablet computer) as a web page.
 2. Put the device in "airplane mode".
 MessageSafe is a single HTML file, it will work offline.
-3. Enter the secret, the pasword (or several passwords), and press Encrypt
+3. Enter the secret, the password (or several passwords), and press Encrypt
 4. Press "Enlarge to make a photograph" button to show large encrypted codes.
 4. Make a picture of the codes with your other phone, this is the secure picture you want to store.
 5. Without connecting to anywhere, go to settings and do a complete "Factory Reset" for the first device.
 (If the secret is really valuable, the device can even be physically destroyed)